 The full-time PhD is a fully residential programme on O.P.
-Jindal Global University campus.
+Jindal Global (Institution of Eminence Deemed To Be University) campus.
 The scholar is required to be located on campus and undertake her course and research work under the direct supervision of IIHEd faculty.
 Two outstanding full-time doctoral candidates will be paid a monthly stipend of Rs 35,000/- with on-campus accommodation and food facility for the first three years of the programme.
 The stipend will be revised to Rs.
 40,000/- per month after successful completion of the PhD course work.
 The doctoral fellowship also includes health insurance benefits and conference travel funds.

 The candidate is required to attend lectures and seminars, present papers in conferences, publish in leading journals, and also provide academic inputs to JGU undergraduate and postgraduate students as Teaching Assistant.
 The program allows you, subject to academic approval, to design a course relevant to your specific area of interests.

 Classes for part-time PhD program students will be held online.
 There will be extensive use of technology to interact with these scholars.
 The part-time students will undergo the same course structure like a full-time student as per UGC requirements, though spread over one extra semester (see details below).
-(To include a PDF file with the Ph.D.
-Regulations).
+(Click here to view PhD Regulations ).

-The scholar has to take 18 credits worth core course (spread over 18 months for full-time and 24-months for part-time candidates) followed by a comprehensive examination and viva.
+The scholar has to take 20 credits worth core course (spread over 12 months for full-time and 18-months for part-time candidates) followed by a comprehensive examination and viva.
 After successful completion of comprehensive examination and viva, the scholar will need to develop and defend their research proposal.
 After successfully defending the thesis proposal, the scholar will conduct research and write their thesis under the supervision of IIHEd/JGU faculty members.
 This will be followed by a thesis defense.
 The scholar is required to submit a thesis of 75000-100,000 words for completion of the degree programme requirement.